griquelme/tidyms/docs/quickstart.rst

 .. quickstart

-.. py:currentmodule:: ms_feature_validation
+.. py:currentmodule:: tidyms

 Quickstart
 ==========

-The mskm is a Python package that provides tools to process and analyze Mass Spectroscopy data from any data set, but it's functionality was mostly thought to be used with data from metabolomics experiments.
+TidyMS is a Python package that provides tools to process and analyze Mass Spectroscopy data from any data set, but it's functionality was mostly thought to be used with data from metabolomics experiments.
 It uses the `pyopenms <https://www.openms.de/>`_ package to read raw data in the mzML